htuzel/pathinker/Readme.md

 Docker should be installed on your local machine

-Project has 2 main containers:
+Project has 3 main containers:

 1. **Front-End App** (client)
 2. **Back-End App** (server)
+3. **Nginx** (handles requests coming from browser or your local machine)

-Each container has a development dockerfile and can work independently.
+FD and BD containers have a development dockerfile and can work independently.
+You don't need to use other containers independently.

 #### Client Container